Skip to content

 self._refresh_token_repository_type = build_token_repository(self.refresh_token_model)

-self.max_age = max_age
+self.max_age = settings.max_age

-self.refresh_max_age = refresh_max_age
+self.refresh_max_age = settings.refresh_max_age

-self.token_bytes = token_bytes
+self.token_bytes = settings.token_bytes

 cleanup_expired_tokens(session) async